HOW TO SEW LEATHER BY HAND?

 Below is a quick summary of our favorite tools:

-We have drawn on our experience to offer you the essential tools for sewing leather by hand in a starter kit (3 ranges: Essential, Essential + and Premium).
+We have drawn on our experience to offer you a starter kit with the essential tools for hand sewing leather (3 ranges: Essential, Essential + and Premium).

 The technique is the same for rounded sewing!
-We invite you to mark your points with a marking wheel which will be the easiest tool to use (or a 2-pronged claw).
-The drilling angle with your awl and pliers must follow the inclination of the points.
+We invite you to mark your points with a marking wheel which will be the easiest tool to use (or a 2-toothed claw).
+The drilling angle with your awl with pliers must follow the inclination of the points.

-HOW TO SEW AT AN ANGLE AND WHAT IS DOUBLE STITCHING?
+HOW TO SEW AT ANGLE AND WHAT IS DOUBLE-STITCHING?

 Learn corner sewing by making a Choupette©.
-In this guide we will discuss different technical points including double-scratching and missing points!
+In this guide we will cover different technical points including double-claw stitching and missing stitches!

-The ideal is to select thick leather (at least 1.2 mm thick) and not too soft.
-We invite you to read our guide on the different leather finishes.
+The ideal is to select a thick leather (at least 1.2 mm thick) and not too soft.
+We invite you to go to our guide on the different leather finishes.

 - Always keep the claw perpendicular to the leather and stable;